mono/website/docs/advanced/garbage-collector/sgen/index.md

     } MonoObject;
 ```

-As the vtable is a pointer, it is guaranteed to always be aligned to 4-bytes the two lower bits of the vtable are always zero.
-During the collection the collector uses these two bits to store two flags: `PINNED` and `FORWARDED`.
+As the vtable is a runtime allocated pointer, it is guaranteed to always be aligned to 8-bytes and the three lower bits of the vtable are always zero.
+During the collection the collector uses these bits to store three flags: `PINNED`, `FORWARDED` and `CEMENTED`.
 When the collection is complete these bits are cleared to restore the original value of the vtable pointer.

 Conservative Scanning
 ---------------------